ministryofjustice/opg-lpa/service-front/content/guidance/People_Replacement attorneys.md

 > You choose your husband as your attorney.
 You appoint your best friend as a replacement attorney in case your husband dies before you or can no longer act for another reason.

 > You choose 2 attorneys.
-You appoint a replacement who can step in and work with 1 of the attorneys if the other can no longer act.
+You appoint a replacement who can step in and work with one of the attorneys if the other can no longer act.
 (If your attorneys must make any or all decisions jointly, the remaining original attorney won't be able to make those decisions.
 The replacement will replace both original attorneys for the joint decisions.)

 > You choose your wife and adult son as attorneys.
 You appoint your 3 grandchildren, who are all over 18, as replacement attorneys.
-You don't state an order, so all 3 will step in if 1 of your original attorneys can no longer act.
+You don't state an order, so all 3 will step in if one of your original attorneys can no longer act.

 ## Questions to ask yourself

 * Do you want replacement attorneys in case your original attorneys can no longer act?
 How many?
-* Would it be better to choose several attorneys to act jointly and severally instead of just 1 attorney?
+* Would it be better to choose several attorneys to act jointly and severally instead of just one attorney?
 * Do the people you're considering as replacement attorneys understand that it may be years before they'll need to act for you, if at all?
 * Would you want new attorneys to replace original ones in a particular order?
 (This is only possible if you have said that attorneys should make decisions jointly and severally.)